position-pal/Documentation/content/docs/2-domain-analysis/3-quality-attributes.md

 - **Artifact**: Client application user interface.
 - **Response**: The user is able to complete the workflow without external assistance.
 - **Response Measure**:
-  - ✅ Pass Condition: 85% of new users complete core workflows successfully on first attempt without requiring help documentation.
+  - ✅ Pass Condition: 85% of new users complete core workflows successfully on first attempt without requiring help documentation;
   - ✅ Pass Condition: UI responds to user interactions within 300ms to maintain the perception of immediate feedback.

 #### Observability

-- **Stimulus**: On or more services in the system is not responding as expected.
+- **Stimulus**: One or more services in the system is not responding as expected.
-- **Stimulus Source**: Monitoring service detect and report the anomaly.
+- **Stimulus Source**: Monitoring service detects and report the anomaly.
 - **Environment**: The system operating in normal state in a production environment.
 - **Artifact**: The monitoring service.
 - **Response**: The monitoring service logs the anomaly and sends an alert to the system administrator.
 - **Response Measure**:
-  - ✅ **Pass Condition**: The system administrator receives the alert in less than 1 minute.
+  - ✅ **Pass Condition**: The system administrator receives the alert in less than 1 minute;
-  - ✅ **Pass Condition**: The alert contains the service name, the error message, and the timestamp of the anomaly.
+  - ✅ **Pass Condition**: The alert contains the service name, the error message, and the timestamp of the anomaly;
-  - ✅ **Pass Condition**: The alert is sent to the system administrator via email, a messaging service, or a dedicated monitoring platform.
+  - ✅ **Pass Condition**: The alert is sent to the system administrator via email, a messaging service, or a dedicated monitoring platform;
   - ✅ **Pass Condition**: The alert is logged in the monitoring system for future reference.

 #### Reliability